purnur-schneider/purnur-schneider.github.io/docs/courses.md

 #### Online Courses

-["Valuation"](http://pages.stern.nyu.edu/~adamodar/), Aswath Damodaran, New York University (in progress)
+[Valuation](http://pages.stern.nyu.edu/~adamodar/), Aswath Damodaran, New York University (in progress)

 > About valuing and pricing small businesses and big ones, simple businesses and complex ones, young firms and those in distress.

-["Economics of Money and Banking"](https://www.coursera.org/learn/money-banking), Perry G Mehrling, Columbia University (in progress)
+[Economics of Money and Banking](https://www.coursera.org/learn/money-banking), Perry G Mehrling, Columbia University (in progress)

-> I find this one of the most difficult topics in Economics.
+> Probably the most difficult topics in Economics.
 It shines a light on the possibility of gears' malfunctioning that may lead to systemic crashes.

-["Financial Markets"](https://www.coursera.org/learn/financial-markets-global), Robert Schiller, offered by Yale University on Coursera (finalised)
+[Financial Markets](https://www.coursera.org/learn/financial-markets-global), Robert Schiller, offered by Yale University on Coursera (finalised)

 > An introduction to markets and behavioral finance principles, to better understand the functioning of securities, insurance, and banking industries.

+[Financial Engineering and Risk Management Part II](https://www.coursera.org/learn/financial-engineering-2/home/welcome) by Columbia University (checking for updates)